CCB-SB/plsdb/README.md

 - Problematic profile file formatting:
     - `mlst` requires an ST column with numeric values and one column per locus
     - E.g. IncA/C cgMLST has "cgST" instead of "ST" and STs in the format "number.number"
-    - In such cases the column is renamed and STs are mapped to 1..N (the original values are saved in a different file)
+    - In such cases the column is renamed and STs are mapped to 1..N (the original values are saved in a separate file)
     - Here, the results need to be processed to map the ST back to the original ST value

-Also make sure to provide a mapping for each downloaded pMLST scheme to a Python regular expression to be used to match plasmidFinder hits and the pMLST scheme name (see `pmlst/map` in `pipeline.json`).
+Also make sure to provide a mapping for each downloaded pMLST scheme to a Python regular expression.
+These are used to match PlasmidFinder hits and pMLST scheme names (see `pmlst/map` in `pipeline.json`).

 # References